Decompression practice: Decompression emergencies

+Some decompression emergencies can be mitigated on site, for example, by returning to depth with extra gas and following an omitted decompression procedure, or doing surface decompression if a chamber is available on site.
+In some circumstances in-water recompression may be appropriate, and in others prophylactic surface breathing of oxygen may be sufficient.
+Advice from a diving medicine specialist is always appropriate.

+Emergency decompression

+An emergency decompression occurs when the diver is prevented from ascending according to the planned schedule, and does not have the necessary information or equipment to do a controlled decompression ascent to an acceptable schedule, or the circumstances do not allow it, or during an emergency ascent, when the diver judges and accepts that the circumstances indicate that the overall risk to life and health are reduced by performing a decompression that is sub-optimal.

 Teaching of decompression practice

 Basic decompression theory and use of decompression tables is part of the theory component of training for commercial divers, and dive planning based on decompression tables, and the practice and field management of decompression is a significant part of the work of the diving supervisor.

 Recreational divers are trained in the theory and practice of decompression to the extent that the certifying agency specifies in the training standard for each certification.
 This may vary from a rudimentary overview sufficient to allow the diver to avoid decompression obligation for entry level divers, to competence in the use of several decompression algorithms by way of personal dive computers, decompression software, and tables for advanced technical divers.
 The detailed understanding of decompression theory is not generally required of either commercial or recreational divers.

 The practice of decompression techniques is another matter altogether.
 Recreational divers are expected not to do decompression dives by most certification organizations, though CMAS and BSAC allow for short decompression dives in some levels of recreational divers.
 Technical, commercial, military and scientific divers may all be expected to do decompression dives in the normal course of their sport or occupation, and are specifically trained in appropriate procedures and equipment relevant to their level of certification.
 A significant part of practical and theoretical training for these divers is on the practice of safe and effective decompression procedures and the selection, inspection, and use of the appropriate equipment.